Lillian Oppenheimer: Death and legacy

 Lillian Vorhaus Oppenheimer died on July 24, 1992, at the Beth Israel Medical Center in Manhattan, following a heart operation.
 She was survived by her four remaining childrenMolly died in 1978and four stepsons, twenty-six grandchildren and thirty great-grandchildren.
-The New York Times published an obituary crediting her with introducing Americans to origami, concurred by Robinson in the Encyclopædia Britannicas entry on the subject.
+The New York Times published an obituary crediting her with introducing Americans to origami.
+Robinson concurred in the Encyclopædia Britannicas entry on the subject.
 According to Robinson, the efforts of Oppenheimer in the United States, Harbin and Legman in Europe and Yoshizawa in Japan turned origami into an organized art form whose practitioners actively communicated.

 At the time of Oppenheimer's death, around thirty countries had origami societies, with England's and Israel's being established by her daughter Rosaly.
 The Origami Center ceased to exist after Oppenheimer died.
 On July 1, 1994, the Friends were renamed OrigamiUSA.
-They still have their office at the American Museum of National History.
+They still have their office at the American Museum of Natural History.
 Maintaining many regional branches and ties to origami societies in other countries, OrigamiUSA remains the main origami organization in the United States.

 In September 2005, OrigamiUSA proposed making Oppenheimer's birthday on October 24 an origami day before they were reminded that Japan already had an Origami Day on November 11.
 The organization then proposed recognizing the period between October 24 and November 11 as World Origami Days (WOD).
 They formed a WOD committee and hold annual events during this period.